-Our grips are out of stock until the third week in April.
+Our grips are out of stock until the fourth week in April.
 I do apologize for the delays.
 If you're a current customer with concerns, please email me.

 IMPORTANT: our grip will not work with all stocks.
 In order to have space to wrap your thumb around, you'll need a buttstock that leaves the bottom 2" of buffer tube exposed.
 Your best bet is a pinned adjustable, like this one.